top of page

 Business and organisations that serve the public must allow people with disabilities to bring their assistance animals into all areas of the facility where customers are normally allowed to go.
 This Commonwealth Law applies to all businesses open to the public.

-Rather than offering pre-trained dogs, we partner with you by providing the tools, education, and expert support needed to successfully train your dog with guidance from our qualified trainers.
+We provide assistance dog training in Brisbane and support the independent owner trainer/handler team rather than offering pre-trained dogs, we partner with you by providing the tools, education and expert support needed to successfully train your dog, with guidance from our qualified trainers.

 Disability Discrimination Act defines a disability as: